RennexTech/ASMBolt/README.md

 ## ⚠️ WARNING

 This app might:
-- Cry if your compilers are missing
+- Cry if your compilers are missing, if you can stictch the C# with the winforms UI, you'll be so damn happy with the results.
-- Gaslight you with fake success messages
-- Launch Notepad if it panics (not confirmed but possible)

 ---